markvideon/flame_riverpod/README.md

 It exposes a subset of the functionality users of Riverpod will be familiar with - this is because Components are *not* Widgets!

-In Riverpod with Flame, you should use `listenManual` to subscribe to updates from a provider, and remember to close the subscription at the appropriate point in the Components lifecycle.
+In Riverpod with Flame, you should use `listen` to subscribe to updates from a provider.
 Alternatively, you could use `ref.read` as you would elsewhere in Flutter.

 ```dart